 With the last holiday party behind us, and last decoration put away, it’s time to get back to simple and easy meals again.
 The cold dark nights of winter call for substantial, nourishing, and filling meals.
-This Hearty and Flavorful Beef Stew definitely answers the call.
+This hearty beef stew definitely answers the call.

 The wonderful, mouthwatering aroma filling the air makes it hard to wait for the stew to be ready.
 A warm bowl of tender beef, veggies, spices, and red wine all melded together is comfort food at its best.